mayinuzzaman-shawon/snake-game/README.md

 # snake-game
 A snake game developed using HTML5 and JavaScript.
-Arrow keys has been used as the control button for controlling the movement of the snake.
+Arrow keys serve as the control button for controlling the movement of the snake.